CameronProbert/SlayTheSpire-Additions/README.md

 ### Boss

-- Combat Manual (Boss Relic): Upon pickup choose a power.
+- Combat Manual: Upon pickup choose a power.
 Gain its effect at the beginning of combat.
 [Credit](https://www.reddit.com/r/slaythespire/comments/1n0teuj/boss_relic_idea_no_clue_if_its_weak_or_strong/)

 ### Uncommon

-- Blood Money (Uncommon): Whenever you lose HP, gain an equivalent amount of money.
+- Blood Money: Whenever you lose HP, gain an equivalent amount of money.
+- Electric Company (Watcher only) - On pickup, replace all strikes with zap.